AdityaK0/TaskFrappe/README.md

 # Task 4: Purchase Funnel

-in this task i have used a custom api which give the purchase reletaed data of the suppier and using the script i create the charts
+in this task i have used a custom api which give the purchase reletaed data of the suppier and using the script i create the charts but as previously i havent worked on this charts so it gave some errors